arunabhg/https---github.com-arunabhg-typesript-fullstack-starter/README.md

 ## Why use this template

 - Simple and minimalistic fullstack template.
-You can add more packages as per your requirement.
+You can add more packages as per your requirements.
 - Separate `tsconfig.json` for client and server.
 - Client and Server can share code (And types)
 - The client is bundled using [Vite](https://github.com/vitejs/vite)